 - Can be done individually, with friends and family, or organization-wide.

-- For examples of how communities are adapting the challenge to meet their specific social justice focus click HERE.
+* For adaptation ideas and examples of how communities are adapting the challenge to meet their specific social justice focus, click HERE.

 Here are just a few ideas to get you started.